AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 >[!NOTE]
 >
->If you cannot connect to the server, try to open the Document Security web pages in Internet Explorer.
-If you cannot connect to the server using Internet Explorer or if a dialog box displays a warning about the server certificate, Document Security Extension for Microsoft&reg; Office cannot connect to the server.
+>If you cannot connect to the server, try to open the Document Security Web pages in Internet Explorer.
+If you cannot connect to the server using Internet Explorer or if a dialog box displays a warning about the server certificate, the Document Security Extension for Microsoft&reg; Office cannot connect to the server.
 Contact the server administrator for assistance.

 >[!NOTE]
 >
->If you cannot connect to Document Security, a message appears stating that "The username and password are incorrect, please check your configuration settings and try again".
+>If you cannot connect to Document Security, a message appears stating that "The username and password are incorrect, please check your configuration settings and try again."
 This message may appear if you cannot connect for another reason.
-If you are connecting to the server for the first time, verify that you set the server name and port correctly.
+If you were connecting to the server for the first time, verify that you set the server name and port correctly.

 #### Specify the default server {#specify-the-default-server}